splunk/observability-workshop/docs/oncall/optional/sfx_integrations.md

 ![VictorOps Integration](../../images/oncall/m7-sfx-vo-integration-url.png)

 !!! important "Handling multiple VictorOps integrations"
     SignalFx can integrate with multiple VictorOps accounts so it is important when creating one to use a descriptive name and to not simply call it VictorOps.
-This name will be used within the SignalFx UI when selecting this integration, so ensure it is unambiguous
+This name will be used within the Splunk UI when selecting this integration, so ensure it is unambiguous

 ## 3. Copy ID

-In SignalFx UI navigate to **Integrations** and use the search feature to find the VictorOps Integration.
+In Splunk UI navigate to **Integrations** and use the search feature to find the VictorOps Integration.

 Copy the ID field and save it for use in the next steps.
 We suggest you create a notepad document or similar as you will be gathering some additional values in the next steps.